google/zetasql/docs/functions-and-operators.md

 +   `start_timestamp`: The starting `TIMESTAMP` value.
 +   `end_timestamp`: The ending `TIMESTAMP` value.
 +   `granularity`: The timestamp part that represents the granularity.
+If you passed in `TIMESTAMP` values for the first arguments, `granularity` can
-    This can be:
+    be:

     + `NANOSECOND`